 Building materials can contain a number of hazardous components that, if disturbed, can pose a health risk to staff and building occupants.
-Regulated building materials pose no health risk when left alone and intact; however, during maintenance, renovation, or demolition materials that may pose health risks must be managed, abated, and disposed of appropriately according to regulations.
-Evergreen has adequately trained staff for the purpose of taking asbestos samples to identify contaminated areas.
-However, Evergreen staff will not be engaged to conduct any asbestos removal.
-Any removal of asbestos-containing material will be subcontracted out to a certified asbestos abatement contractor.
+Regulated building materials pose no health risk when left alone and intact; however, during maintenance, renovation, or demolition materials that may pose health risks must be managed, abated and disposed of appropriately according to regulations.
+Evergreen's staff is trained to take asbestos samples and perform Class III operation and maintenance activities.
+However, they will not conduct Class I or Class II asbestos work.
+Such tasks will be subcontracted to a certified asbestos abatement contractor.
+Anyone performing asbestos O&M Class III work, will also need to follow requirements in the ASBESTOS OPERATIONS & MAINTENANCE CLASS III PROGRAM.

 All staff will be provided with an asbestos awareness training upon new hire.
 Staff designated to take asbestos samples for the purpose of identifying contaminated areas will be provided with AHERA Building Inspector training for asbestos sampling tasks.
+Staff designated to conduct Class III operation and maintenance work will be provided with Asbestos Class III O&M training.